jiml-mlai-bootcamp-ucberkeley/Practical-Application-Assignment_11_1/README.md

     Mean absolute error: 5,444.64
     R2 Score: 0.62

-#### Building a DataFrame to organize our Model Predictions we can produce a Box Plot
+#### Building a DataFrame to organize our Model Predictions we can produce Box Plot diagrams
 <img src="images/Box_Plot_4.png"/>

 #### When we run Simple Cross Validation, the results indicate that the Polynomial Degree 4 is the best option.